 There are many respected professionals in our world.
-People who are trying to help make a shift in the vocabulary we use when we guide and support children through situations that are fun, exciting, exhilarating and potentially a little dangerous and scary, after all it is part of our role as the adult to help children navigate their way through the challenges this world throws at them.
-We need to remember that there are ways we can do this without wrapping them in bubble-wrap and removing all opportunities for them to ‘look out’ for themselves.
+People who are trying to help make a shift in the vocabulary we use when we guide and support children through situations that are fun, exciting, exhilarating and potentially a little dangerous and scary.
+After all, it is part of our role as the adult to help children navigate their way through the challenges this world throws at them.
+We need to remember there are ways we can do this without wrapping them in bubble-wrap and removing all opportunities for them to ‘look out’ for themselves.

-Most children are naturally great risk assessors – when given the opportunity, time and situation to be able to exercise this skill – they can use their senses to understand the situation they are in and make measured decisions to plan their response, next action or find a way out!
+Most children are naturally great risk assessors.
+When given the opportunity, time and situation to be able to exercise this skill, they can use their senses to understand the situation they are in and make measured decisions to plan their response, next action or find a way out!
 We tend to stifle that innate ability when we stop them from taking risks in the first place.
-We remove all opportunity for risk, we instill exaggerated fear of a situation because we share our own ‘gut feelings’ with them before they have a chance to listen to their own internal warning signs.
+We remove all opportunity for risk, we instil exaggerated fear of a situation because we share our own ‘gut feelings’ with them before they have a chance to listen to their own internal warning signs.

 Risk permits children to push themselves to the limits of their capacities and encourages them to progress.
 Rising to challenges, embracing risks and taking an “I can do” attitude are important characteristics of effective learners.